Alexandria Ocasio-Cortez Called A ‘Bimbo’ For Criticizing Trump, By Texas Politician Scott Dunn

 “The words I used were offensive.
 I am responsible for my own words and actions.
 I apologize to anyone who finds what I said offensive.”

-Dunn has since deleted the tweet, as well as his entire Twitter account and Facebook account.
+Dunn has since deleted the tweet as well as his entire Twitter and Facebook accounts.

 Headline: "Richardson councilman issues apology after calling newly elected U.S. rep a 'bimbo'"